UCLNatSci/2024/PHAS0026/_sources/laplacetransform.md

 \end{cases}
 \end{split}
 ```
 In other words, it is assumed that the function is zero if $t < 0$.
-The first half of the integral will drop out since the function is zero, and we will get back to the original definition.
+The first half of the integral will\mathrm{d}rop out since the function is zero, and we will get back to the original definition.

 We will return to this idea when we discuss the step function.